-Simon Walters, Strategic Director for Communities and Environment at City of Lincoln Council, said:
+Simon Colburn, Assistant Director for Health and Environmental Services at City of Lincoln Council said: